-In 2020, the Company issued 310,225 restricted stock units ("RSUs") to all officers, certain employees and independent directors of the board under the 2019 Equity Incentive Plan.
+Periodically, the Company issues restricted stock units ("RSUs") to all officers, certain employees and independent directors of the board under the 2019 Equity Incentive Plan.
 Each of these RSUs is scheduled to vest in substantially equal installments on each of the first four anniversaries of their grant date.